SunnyViewTech/docs/my-website/docs/Integration/UnrealEngine/livelinkface.md

 :::

-For the Dollars MoCap products that support the Live Link Face method, you can enable the corresponding switch in the settings.
+For these products, you can enable the corresponding switch in the settings.
 You can also modify the port used according to your needs.

 ![](../../img/2024_08_13_18_50_08-Dollars_EGAO.png)